Mruduch/Assesment/ReadMe.md

 Automate the Search strings on the given website.
 Here we will search for few strings on given website

 # Background
-Given search strings and the website to search for.
+Given search strings and the website to search for

 # Prerequisites
 Selenium Java version: 3.9.1